RobloxAPI/doc/CONTRIBUTING.md

 A writer may submit a complete document by creating a pull request against the `master` branch.
 This pull request will be reviewed by a member of the project, who will check the content for accuracy, wording, and completeness.
-The reviewer may make suggestions for improvements, or make edits against the pull request directly.
-The submitter should work with the reviewer to make the document pristine.
-Once the document meets standards, it will be merged.
+The reviewer may suggest improvements, or make edits against the pull request directly.
+The submitter should work with the reviewer to make the content pristine.
+The document will be merged once it meets standards.
+See the [stages](stages.md) page for more information on requirements.

-A writer may also submit partial documents.
-If a branch for a partial document exists, then the writer may submit a pull request against that branch directly.
+A writer may also submit partial documents, or drafts.
+Drafts live in branches in the repository.
+If a branch for a draft exists, then the writer may submit a pull request against that branch directly.
 It will be compared against the content that already exists in that branch.

 GitHub does not allow pull requests to be made against branches that do not exist.
-For this reason, the `partial` branch exists.
+For this reason, the `draft` branch exists.
 Pull requests made against this branch indicate to reviewers that the submitted document is incomplete, and the repository does not yet have a branch for that document.
 After the document is reviewed and refined, the reviewer will create a new branch and redirect the